Orange-Pulp/Q-learning-Atari-AI/README.md

 (Game library) ▼

 You can change the game this AI plays by going to line 74 and changing the gym.make variable to any other game in the Open-AI gym library.
-Here is a link to all of the games.      https://gym.openai.com/envs/#atari
+Here is a link to all of the games.
+(Note some work better then others with this specific learning algorithm).  https://gym.openai.com/envs/#atari